It’s not about the destination but the relationship you have with someone…

 I left the hospital eager to get home and transcribe what he said.
 I was already captivated by his life.

 When I called the next morning I was surprised how eager he was to see me.
 His voice had changed from the day before – ‘Mona, it was the first time in so many months that I could sleep the whole night!’
-I felt like I had been talking to a counsellor’.
+I felt like I’d been talking to a counsellor’.
 When I heard that, I knew more than anything I wanted to dedicate as much time as I could to working with John to ensure I captured everything about his life and give him his book before he passed away.

 I was determined to beat death this time, because the past few patients I had worked with had passed away before they saw the completed version of their book.
 Not this time I thought.
 This time I would win, this time I would finish the book and get to see John’s face when I give it to him.
 What I thought was determination at the time, I later realised it was my ego pushing through.